 Providing that before or after the shooting session some of the linear distances between the coded targets have been measured, it is possible to set up the scale of the model using this information.
 Actually, coded targets detection could be performed even after the model has been processed.

-1. If the camera position have not been estimated yet, proceed to Align Photos procedure.
+1. If the camera position has not been estimated yet, proceed to Align Photos procedure.
 Once the photos are aligned you can see the markers in the Model view:

 3. Repeat for every pair of markers with know distance between them.